 There has been much division in Christendom over the fundamentals of Christian citizenship.
-Those who claim Christ tend to find ways to disclaim others.
-This is an unfortunate truth because while Christianity is a kingdom, it is also a family.
+Those who claim Christ as Lord tend to find ways to disclaim others.
+This is an unfortunate truth because, while Christianity is a kingdom, it is also a family.
 When one turns away from another who proclaims Christ, he not only turns away a civil partnership, but he turns away a brother or sister as well.

-Brother Wayne Jackson says this concerning baptism, in The Acts of the Apostles: from Jerusalem to Rome: “Those who responded to Peter’s command not only were promised forgiveness of sins, but also the gift of the Holy Spirit.”
+Brother Wayne Jackson says this concerning baptism, in The Acts of the Apostles: From Jerusalem to Rome: “Those who responded to Peter’s command not only were promised forgiveness of sins, but also the gift of the Holy Spirit.”
 Many believe that the point in which an individual receives the gift of the Spirit is in baptism.
 This view seems to be consistent with the Scriptures.

 What does Baptism Mean?

 As always, the best place to start when arguing any subject is semantics and etymology.
 One must define what he/she means before there can ever be any productive conversation.
 Such is why it is good to now define baptism.
 This will be done by acknowledging the literal meaning of the term, discovering the popular definition of the term, and studying the symbolic concept behind the word.
 The first thing to note before moving forward is that “baptism” is a transliteration.
-What that means is that someone took all the Greek letters that spell out baptism and found English letters to correspond to them.
+What that means is that someone took all the Greek letters that spell “baptism” and found English letters to correspond to them.
 Baptism is not an English word!

 How Many Baptisms are in the New Covenant?

-Ephesians 4:4-6 presents a problem when it says, “4 There is one body and one Spirit, just as you were called to one hope when you were called; 5 one Lord, one faith, one baptism; 6 one God and Father of all, who is over all and through all and in all.”
+Ephesians 4:4-6 presents a problem when it says, “There is one body and one Spirit, just as you were called to one hope when you were called; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.”
 [All Scripture is from the NIV unless otherwise noted]

-In Acts 1, right before Jesus ascends into the heavens, He references not only John’s words but also words prophesied all the way back to Joel.
+In Acts 1, right before Jesus ascends into the heavens, He references not only John’s words but also words prophesied all the way back in Joel.
 John R. W. Stott says, in The Message of Acts, “It was His Father’s promise (4a, presumably through such Old Testament prophecies as Joel 2:28ff., Is.
 32:15 and Ezk.
 36:27), His own (since Jesus Himself had repeated it during His ministry, 4b), and John the Baptist’s, who had called the ‘gift’ or ‘promise’ a ‘baptism.”
 Jesus confesses there are two baptisms.